Collective motion of mutually coupled Thomas Oscillators: Spatially Separated Swirling Motion and Eddy Diffusion: Mutually Coupled Thomas System With Linear Coupling

 where $cc$ is the coupling strength.
 The synchronization manifold is stable when the perturbations transversal to the manifold die out exponentially.
 This implies that all the Lyapunov exponents for the transversal perturbations are negative\cite{fuji83}.\\

-The system displays a transition to complete synchronized(CS) state, defined by $\mathbf{ x_1}(t) = \mathbf{ x_2}(t) =\mathbf{X}(t)$ at a critical value of $cc_T$.
-This is the only type of synchronized state-observed throughout the range of $cc$ from the onset(critical) value.
+The system displays a transition to complete synchronized(CS, directed motion) state, defined by $\mathbf{ x_1}(t) = \mathbf{ x_2}(t) =\mathbf{X}(t)$, at a critical value of $cc_T$.
+CS is the only type of synchronized state-observed throughout the range of $cc$ from the onset(critical) value.
 This transition is due to two counter-balancing effects.
-The instability of the synchronized manifold is measured by the LLE whereas the diffusion measures the stability.
-When diffusion dominates over instability, the system synchronizes and the motion takes place in an invariant subspace of synchronization manifold described by $ \mathbf{\dot{X}}(t)= \mathbf{F}(\mathbf{X}(t))$.
-Detection of CS is observed by the calculation of Pearson coefficient($\rho$), the degree of cross- correlation between the variables\cite{gon04}, defined by Equation(\ref{pearson_linear}).\\
+The LTE measures the instability of a synchronized manifold, whereas the diffusion measures the stability.
+When diffusion dominates over instability, the system synchronizes, and the motion takes place in an invariant subspace of synchronization manifold described by $ \mathbf{\dot{X}}(t)= \mathbf{F}(\mathbf{X}(t))$.
+Detection of CS is observed by the calculation of Pearson coefficient($\rho$), the degree of cross-correlation between the variables\cite{gon04}, defined by Equation(\ref{pearson_linear}).\\

 where $<.>$ denotes full space time average.
-The averages are calculated after the initial transients.
-When $\rho =1$ the two variables are completely correlated, $\rho = -1$ means negatively correlated and for $\rho = 0$, the two variables are completely uncorrelated.\\ We rely on another important measure of the CS manifold, that is the average distance from the synchronized manifold $|x_\perp|_{rms}$ and its maximum observed values $|x_\perp|_{max}$.
-The former being sensitive to global stability while the latter to local stability\cite{gau96}.
-It is defined by Equation(\ref{average_dis}).\\
+The averages are calculated after the initial transients. $\rho =1$ shows that the two variables are completely correlated, and $\rho = -1$ is negatively correlated. $\rho = 0$ indicates that the two variables are completely uncorrelated.
+We rely on another important measure of the CS manifold, that is, the average distance from the synchronized manifold $|x_\perp|_{rms}$ and the maximum observed values $|x_\perp|_{max}$.
+The former is sensitive to global stability while the latter to local stability\cite{gau96}.
+It is defined by Equation(\ref{average_dis}).

 where $T_0$ is the transient time and T, is the total time of computation.\\